Dasmariñas: Religion

 Christianity is the predominant faith, composed of Roman Catholics, Protestants, and other independent Christian groups.

-Majority of the population are Roman Catholics.
+The majority of the population are Roman Catholics.
 The city is the seat of the Vicariates of Immaculate Conception and Our Mother of Perpetual Help under the jurisdiction of Diocese of Imus.

+Several Roman Catholic parishes in the city include the Immaculate Conception Parish in Poblacion, Our Mother of Perpetual Help Parish in DBB-A-3, and Our Lady of Fatima Parish in Salitran, among others.

-Other prominent religious groups include Church of God World Missions, Philippines and the local Church of God Dasmariñas, serve as the National Office of the Church of God based in Cleveland, Tennessee.
+Other prominent religious groups include Church of God World Missions, Philippines, and the local Church of God Dasmariñas, serve as the National Office of the Church of God based in Cleveland, Tennessee.
 Jesus Miracle Crusade International Ministry (Dasma Outstation, Iglesia ni Cristo, United Church of Christ in the Philippines (UCCP), Day by Day Christian Ministries, Jesus Is Lord Church (JIL), Evangelica Unida De Cristo, Victory Christian Fellowship, United Pentecostal Church (Phils), Inc., World Mission Church, The United Methodist Church, Herald of Grace Covenant Bible Church of Cavite, Presbyterian Churches, Baptist and Bible Fundamental churches, Seventh Day Adventist Churches, Members Church of God International known as Ang Dating Daan, The Lord's Hand Family Apostolic Church, and The Jesus People (TJP), also known as Jesusites.

 A considerable percentage of the population is also composed of Muslims.
 This city has the largest number of Balik Islam 'reverts to Islam' community in the Philippines.

 Religious tolerance exists among members of different sects.

+Roman Catholic Parishes

+The following Roman Catholic parishes in Dasmariñas are under the jurisdiction of the Diocese of Imus: